We can all do with more time and money. This is especially the case for small business owners where every little helps.

 13. Always expect the unexpected.
 As much as you plan, there will be things that pop up from time to time, like emergencies.
 You need to leave some wiggle room on your to-do list to deal with anything that might crop up.

 14. Allocate a certain amount of time for social media and checking emails.
-These two things are among the biggest time sucks for small business owners.
+With 60 small business tips and ideas on this list, this may be one of most valuable for small business owners.
+Social media and email are two of the biggest time sucks for small business owners.
 Instead of responding to every email that comes in, organize a time when you just respond to emails and check social media.
 Also, use social media scheduling tools to ensure that you’re not spending time updating your accounts.

 15. Make use of mobile apps.
 There are a wide range of mobile apps such as calendar apps, to-do lists and productivity apps that can help you organize your day and save time.